 Of course, we hope you have the opportunity to visit Frederick Law Olmsted National Historic Site when you are in the area.
 But if you can't make it here, and still want to experience the Olmsted story, you're in luck!

-The Olmsted firm worked on some 6000 commissions in 46 of the 50 states as well as Canada, (and a few international ones too).
+The Olmsted firm worked on some 6000 commissions in 47 of the 50 states as well as Canada, (and a few international ones too).
 So chances are there is an Olmsted design close by for you to visit.
 To find out, visit the Olmsted Research Guide Online.
-Check out ORGO to see what work my have been done in your area.
-And many of their designs are places that are open to the public such as: parks, college campuses, residential communities and civic buildings.
+Check out ORGO to see what work may have been done in your area.
+Many of their designs are places that are open to the public such as parks, college campuses, residential communities and civic buildings.

 We've also been collecting data to visually represent the work of the Olmsted firms; based on historic records from our archives as well as sources outside of our collections, we've gathered the longitudes and latitudes of many of the firm's projects.
 It's very much a project-in-progress, but let us know what you think!
 Check it out here.

 You can also visit our Flikr page, and see over 100,000 images that we have been working to digitize.
 These images are part of the archives we are working to protect here at Frederick Law Olmsted NHS.